 While visiting a health food store (which is a favourite past-time) I smelled an open jar of roasted chicory root.
 I was hooked.
 WOW.
 Have you smelled this stuff?
 It really does smell a bit like coffee but with a nutty, almost chocolatey undertone.
 Seriously.
 I bought a bag of it and was blown away by the taste of the stuff.

-It’s known to provide liver support, calm an upset stomach, calm the nerves, and supports the detoxification processes of the body.
-It’s used as complimentary therapy for osteoarthritis and gout and even offers cardiovascular benefits by regulating the heartbeat.
+It provides liver support, can calm an upset stomach and the nerves, supports the detoxification processes of the body, and you can use it as complimentary therapy for osteoarthritis and gout.
+Chicory even offers cardiovascular benefits by regulating the heartbeat.
 It’s useful in balancing blood sugar levels in diabetics.